mesonbuild/meson/docs/markdown/Reference-manual.md

-   that override those set in the subproject's `meson_options.txt` (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)
+   that override those set in the subproject's `meson_options.txt` (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files). *Since 0.54.0* `default_library` built-in option can also be overridden.
  - `version` keyword argument that works just like the one in `dependency`.
 It specifies what version the subproject should be, as an example `>=1.0.1`